Other Names : Allegheny Blackberry, American Blackberry, Bly, Bramble, Bramble-Kite, Brambleberry, Brameberry, Brummel

 The Blackberry plant is edible, and also used as an herbal remedy.
 Blackberry leaf is more commonly used as a remedy, but the root is also valued.
 Young edible shoots are harvested in the spring, and can be peeled and used in salads.

-The most astringent part is the root.
+The most astringent part of the Blackberry plant is the root.
 Orally, they are used to treat sore throats, mouth ulcers and gum inflammations.
 A decoction of the leaves is useful as a gargle in treating thrush and also makes a good general mouthwash.
 The presence of large amounts of tannins that give blackberry roots and leaves an astringent effect useful for treating diarrhea are also helpful for soothing sore throats.
 A herbal syrup is also made from Blackberry, using the fruit and root bark in honey for a cough remedy.

 Blackberry Native Habitat and Description

 Blackberry is a perennial thorny shrub or vine that is native to Eastern N. America from Nova Scotia to Ontario, New York, Virginia and North Carolina south.
 It is found in dry thickets, clearings and woodland margins, fence rows, open meadows, roadsides in and waste places.

 When the Blackberry flowers bloom in the wild, it is a beautiful sight.
 Hillsides and fields are covered with white flowers.
 The flowers have five petals, and bloom in April and May.
 Blackberry plants have biennial stems.
 They produce a number of new stems from the perennial rootstock each year.
 The stems fruit in their second year and then die.
 The vines are long and very thorny, growing in groups or thickets.
 Blackberry vines branch and can grow up to 15 feet or more in length, and thickets can extend to hundreds of square acres in an area.
 They die off after 2 to 3 years but are usually retained in the thickets making them largely impenetrable.
 Blackberry Leaves are light green, serrate and palmate with 3 to five leaflets or fingers, the main vein on the back of each leaflet has thorns.